Hide or forbid modulefile¶

 When those modules are loaded, a

-: these modules will always be reported if they matchis-loaded
+is-loaded: these modules will always be reported if they matchis-loadedqueries

 Error is rendered prior evaluation when trying to load, display, help, test, path, whatis them